*National Jewish Health - Main Campus · Nursing Pool

-High school diploma/GED and successful graduation from an accredited Medical Assistant program
+High school diploma/GED and successful graduation from an accredited Medical Assistant program, required.

 Minimum of six (6) months experience as a Medical Assistant at National Jewish health or one (1) year recent (within the last 6 months) experience from a health care organization or medical office.